Automated Lecture Capture

 Before the computer starts recording the video production, it connects to a database to look up the schedule of lectures.
 If there is a talk scheduled within 20 minutes of the current time, it downloads the title of the talk, and the speaker's name.
 This information is overlaid on the video production as capture begins.
 The captured video is simultaneously sent to a file on the computer's hard drive and to a video streaming server for the BIRS Live Stream.

-When Stop Recording is pressed at the end of a talk, the panel sends a signal to the video capture computer to tell it to stop capturing.
-The computer then compresses the captured video into a format suitable for web viewing.
+When Stop Recording is pressed at the end of a talk, the panel sends a signal to the video capture computer to tell it to stop capturing video.
+The computer then compresses the captured video file into a format suitable for web viewing.

 Capture

-The encoded file is then automatically uploaded to the BIRS website, where it appears on the home page for a short time, and permanently on the workshop's web page and in the video index.
+The encoded file is automatically uploaded to the BIRS website within approximately 10 minutes, where it appears on the home page for a short time, and is permanently hosted on the workshop's web page and in the BIRS video index.
 An email notice is automatically sent to the speaker, with a link to the video.